pr4thams/JSON-Editor/README.md

    └── config.json
 ```

-- Open a terminal, and run the server using the command : `npm run server`
+- While in the root directory of the project and not changing into subdirectories, open a terminal, and run the server using the command: `npm run server`
-- Open a new terminal on the side and run the client using the command : `npm run client` or use the deployed link: [https://json-editor-rose.vercel.app/](https://json-editor-rose.vercel.app/)
+- Open a new terminal on the side and run the client using the command: `npm run client` or use the deployed link: [https://json-editor-rose.vercel.app/](https://json-editor-rose.vercel.app/)

 ## Usage